jplemosx/jplemosx/README.md

 - 👋 Hi, I’m @jplemosx
-- 👀 I’m interested in Lear-to-Earn and the Future of Work.
+- 👀 I’m interested in the Future of Work and Lear-to-Earn and.
 - 🌱 I’m currently developing my skills in ReactJS and TypeScript!
 - 🚀 I’m looking to collaborate on cool projects that create value and opportunities for other people.